 \subsection{Implementation Details}

-We utilized an improved 2D UNet$^{+}$ \cite{baumgartner2018exploration} as the backbone for our MaCo framework.
+We utilized an improved 2D UNet$^{+}$ \cite{baumgartner2018exploration} as the backbone for our MaCo model.
 All images were resampled to an in-plane resolution of $1.37\times1.37 mm^2$ and then cropped to $212\times212$ using a combination of cropping and padding operations.
-Each resized image was subsequently normalized to have zero mean and unit variance.
-Training was conducted over 300 epochs for the ACDC dataset, and 1000 epochs each for the MSCMRseg and NCI-ISBI datasets.
-We used the Adam optimizer with a learning rate of 0.0001 and a consistent batch size of 4 across all datasets.
+Each resized image was normalized to have zero mean and unit variance.
+Training was conducted for 300 epochs on the ACDC dataset and 1000 epochs on the MSCMRseg and NCI-ISBI datasets.
+The Adam optimizer was used with a learning rate of 0.0001, and a consistent batch size of 4 was applied across all datasets.
 The weighting factors $\lambda_1$, $\lambda_2$, $\lambda_3$, and $\lambda_4$ were empirically set to 0.5, 0.1, 0.1, and 0.1, respectively.
-All experiments were implemented using Pytorch and trained on one NVIDIA 2080Ti 11GB GPU.
-The Dice score (Dice) was used as the evaluation metric for all datasets.
+The Dice score was employed as the evaluation metric across all datasets.